|

 persons deemed responsible for war crimes would be sent back to those countries in which the crimes had been committed and

+adjudged according to the laws of the nation concerned.
 Major war criminals, whose crimes could be assigned no particular geographic

 location, would be punished by joint decisions of the Allied governments.
+The trials of leading German officials before the International Military

 Tribunal (IMT), the best known of the postwar war crimes trials, took place in Nuremberg, Germany, before judges representing